League member proposes 'women in windows to boost tourism'

 20 Settembre 2019

-Florence, September 20 - Tuscany regional councilor Roberto Salvini, a member of the Euroskeptic, anti-immigration League party, has sparked a controversy by proposing putting "women in windows to help tourism" while speaking about prostitution during a meeting of the regional commission for economic development.
-Salvini's proposal was reported by Democratic Party (PD) regional councilor Monia Monni, who attended the meeting.
+Florence, September 20 - Tuscany regional councilor Roberto Salvini was suspended by the Euroskeptic, anti-immigration League party on Friday after sparking a controversy by proposing putting "women in windows to help tourism".
+Salvini's proposal was made while speaking about prostitution during a meeting of the regional commission for economic development.
+It was reported by Democratic Party (PD) regional councilor Monia Monni, who attended the meeting.
 Monni published on Facebook a video with Salvini's statements, saying that she was disgusted by the proposal.
 The League party said Salvini was expressing a "personal" opinion that is "outside our line".
+The party's commissioner in the region, Daniele Belotti, said in a statement that Salvini would be suspended from the party.

 LE RUBRICHE